 Another common concern is the use of cattle prods.
 The industry does not deny using cattle prods, which they refer to as “hot shots,” but are quick to say that the real reason bulls buck is breeding.

 Whether it’s breeding, training, inflicted pain, or some combination of these things that causes the bulls to buck is up for debate.
-The more important question is whether the animal would choose to be there given the option.
+The question to ask is whether the animal would choose to be there given a choice.

-NHARL was on site at the SNHU Arena on January 2020 to demonstrate against the Professional Bull Riders event.
+NHARL has been on site at the SNHU Arena in to demonstrate against each Professional Bull Riders event.

 Riders Also at Risk